High Altar kneeler

-The kneeler, which will be 38 feet wide, will be made in five sections and take two to three years to finish.
+The kneeler, which is 38 feet wide, has been made in five sections and took three years to finish.

-We have already raised more than half the cost thanks to two piano concerts performed by Edmund Lee, a member of the congregation, a donation by our former Assistant Curate Fr.
-Paul Gismondi and a gift from the family of Sally Morgan, who was until her death a couple of years ago one of our longest-serving worshippers.
-There will be more fundraising events in the months to come.
+We raised the whole cost thanks to two piano concerts performed by Edmund Lee, a member of the congregation, a donation by our former Assistant Curate Fr.
+Paul Gismondi and a gift to cover over half of the cost, from the family of Sally Morgan, who was, until her death a couple of years ago, one of our longest-serving worshippers.

 The kneeler will be installed in April with a special blessing and dedication to Sally Morgan.